home-assistant/companion.home-assistant/docs/notifications/actionable.md

     trigger:
       ...
     action:
-      service: notify.mobile_app_<your_device_id_here>
+      - service: notify.mobile_app_<your_device_id_here>
         data:
           message: "Something happened at home!"
           data:
             actions:
               - action: "REPLY" # This must be set to REPLY in order for the reply feature to be present
                 title: "Title" # The button title
 ```

 When an action is selected an event named `ios.notification_action_fired` for iOS and `mobile_app_notification_action` for Android will be emitted on the Home Assistant event bus.
 Below is an example payload.